prazzdev/prazzdev/README.md

 # 👤 About Me
 <i>Assalamu'alaikum warahmatullahi wabarakatuh</i><br>
-Hai, namaku Agung, asal dari Banjarnegara Jawa Tengah.
+Hai, namaku Agung, asal Banjarnegara Jawa Tengah.
 Sedang dalam pendidikan S1 Informatika di STIMIK Tunas Bangsa Banjarnegara.

 ### 📊 Stats :
 <details>
  <summary><strong>What i am learning/working on these days?</strong></summary>
    - 🌱 I’m currently learning JavaScript and all about Web Development.
 Focus on MERN Stack.</br>
-   - 🤨 Interesting with Android Development.
+   - 🤨 Interesting to Android Development.
 Like it. <br>
    - 💬 Ask me about anything.</br>
-   - 📫 How to reach me: <a href="mailto:prazzid31@gmail.com">Email me!</a> </br>
+   - 📫 How to reach me: <a href="mailto:prazzid31@gmail.com">Text me on Email!</a> </br>
  </summary>
 </details>
 <details>